Prayers up with election countdown: Chicago mayoral candidates canvass churches in final push — and warn of ‘false prophets’

 “One thing that Lori did get right: Yes, this is a movement full of radicals.
 When you get a compliment from Lori, you better take it,” he said to applause.

-U.S. Rep. Jesus “Chuy” Garcia — running among the top four contenders, according to recent polling — spent most of the day canvassing with U.S. Rep. Jan Schakowsky (9th) along the lakefront and North Side, an area he likely needs to make the runoff.
+U.S. Rep. Jesus “Chuy” Garcia — running among the top four contenders, according to recent polling — spent most of the day canvassing with U.S. Rep. Jan Schakowsky along the lakefront and North Side, an area Garcia likely needs to make the runoff.

 “We think we have an excellent chance of picking up a lot of votes here — especially undecided voters,” Garcia said outside the Kit Kat Lounge, 3700 N. Halsted St., which was hosting a drag show during his visit.